TusharPaul01/Bridge-Safety-System-IoT-Data-Analytics/README.md

 Steps :

-Intall Arduino IDE on your system
+1)Intall Arduino IDE on your system
-Configure Arduino IDE set board type, baurd rate, COM port, etc.
+2)Configure Arduino IDE set board type, baurd rate, COM port, etc.
-Connect the sensors with micro-controller, according to the pins defined Check & upload the code in micro-controller
+3)Connect the sensors with micro-controller, according to the pins defined 4)Check & upload the code in micro-controller
-Check the output on serial monitor
+5)Check the output on serial monitor
-Create an acount on ThingsSpeak
+6)Create an acount on ThingsSpeak
-Create a channel & generate API key
+7)Create a channel & generate API key
-Enter all the details of ThingSpeak in the arduino code Run the code again
+8)Enter all the details of ThingSpeak in the arduino code 9)Run the code again
-Switch on the wifi & let the micro-controller connect to the wifi Real-time data will be displayed on ThingSpeak & can be accessed anywhere through the link Data pre-processing & data analysis portion is not provided here & it would be provide further.
+10)Switch on the wifi & let the micro-controller connect to the wifi 11)Real-time data will be displayed on ThingSpeak & can be accessed anywhere through the link 12)Data pre-processing & data analysis portion is not provided here & it would be provide further.

 -- Thank You --